amendl/SuperNEMO_ML_applications/README.md

    * `class PrimaryCapsule` - implements the first capsule layer in CapsNET architecture
    * `class SecondaryCapsule` implements the second capsule layer in CapsNET architecture
 ## `gan_tests`
-Test whether my GAN algorithm works.
-Replicating https://www.tensorflow.org/tutorials/generative/dcgan
+Testing whether my GAN algorithm works.
+Replicating https://www.tensorflow.org/tutorials/generative/dcgan.
+One important problem found: when missing batch normalizatio inside generator architecture, gan fails to reprodudce digits.
+Possible solutions for modelling longer shapes such a tracks might be self-attention (really want this in architecture, massively beneficial for any ML task and implemented in CapsNET).
+See short article in [Resources](#convolutional-neural-networks-autoencoders-and-gans).
 ## `architectures`
  * `top.py`
  * `top_big.py`